How to get Great WordPress SEO with the Yoast SEO Plugin

 - Identify a subject to write about that you feel will be truly useful to your audience and help drive traffic to your website.

-- Use a service such as SEMrush to identify keywords and keyphrases that relate to your chosen subject.
+- Use a service such as SEMrush to perform keyword research, identifying the keywords and related keyphrases for your chosen subject.
 Use those which show the biggest monthly traffic volumes.

 - Avoid using the same keyphrase more than once on your website.
 You don’t want to have pages competing against each other for organic traffic.

-Once you have created your title, add it to the Title input field in your new post.
+Once you have created your title, add it to the Title input field in your new post (this creates the H1 title tag that every web page needs).
 Then go ahead and add the keyphrase to the Focus Keyphrase field within the Yoast panel.

 You’ll see from the screenshot above that Yoast recognises the keyphrase in the SEO title (see below) and that I have not used this particular phrase before.
 This confirmation is shown by a green dot next to each item in the list.